fluidjeel/traffic-light-2025/Master_prompt.md

 Validation & Analysis: The validate_*_subset.py scripts are used to prove that the simulators are logically aligned with their benchmarks.

-Section 4: The Definitive Trading Strategy Logic
+Section 4: The Definitive and Exclusive Trading Strategy Logic Crucial Instruction: The following rules are proprietary and unique.
+You must discard any generalized knowledge of common trading strategies (such as those based on ATR stops or simple EMA pullbacks).
+Your task is to extract and report on these specific rules only, not to interpret them through the lens of other common strategies.
+Your analysis must be a direct reflection of the logic written below and in the corresponding code.
 This section contains the precise, detailed rules for the two core strategies.

 4.1.
 The Daily Strategy (benchmark_generator_daily.py)
+(This section is updated to match the logic in the benchmark script you are using.)

 This strategy looks for a short-term pullback and reversal pattern on the daily chart.

 Setup Identification (on Day T-1):

 Find a Green Candle: The candle for Day T-1 must be a green_candle (close > open).

-Apply Quality Filters: This green candle must meet two strict quality criteria:
+Apply Quality Filters: This green candle must meet a strict quality criterion:

 It must close above its 30-day EMA.

-It must close in the lower half of its own range (close < (high + low) / 2).
+(Note: A previous version of this strategy also required the candle to close in the lower half of its range.
+This filter has been removed to make the setup criteria less strict.)

 Confirm a Preceding Pullback: The script looks back from Day T-2 to confirm at least one preceding red_candle.

 Entry Conditions (on Day T):

-Price Breakout: The high of the candle on Day T must cross above the high of the setup pattern.
+Price Breakout: The high of the candle on Day T must cross above the highest high of the entire setup pattern (which includes the setup candle and all preceding red candles).

 Market Regime Filter: The Nifty 200 Index must be trading above its 50-day EMA.